l7mp/mc-wan/README.md

 We may need to add an [annotation](https://gateway-api.sigs.k8s.io/guides/multiple-ns) or a `PolicyTargetReference` as well to allow cross-namespace routing.

-### Ingress gateway logistics
+#### Egress gateway pipeline

+The egress gateway pipeline contains the necessary Kubernetes resources for the sender side cluster to send traffic over the SD-WAN to the receiver side for the services that are imported into the cluster.
+Note that only those clusters would receive requests from that actually (1) export the corresponding service and (2) have healthy backend pods for the service.

+##### Logistics

-We bootstrap the egress side of the EW gateway with a set of dummy services that will allow routing the requests from the sender-side cluster to the proper receiver-side EW gateway(s) that have actual backends/pods serving the requested service.
-In particular, for any cluster participating in the multi-cluster fleet, we create a service whose endpoints we tightly control to contain the externally reachable IP address of the corresponding EW gateway.
+We bootstrap the egress pipeline with a set of dummy services that will allow routing the requests from the sender-side cluster to the proper receiver-side EW gateway(s) that have actual backends/pods serving the requested service.
+In particular, for any cluster participating in the multi-cluster fleet, we create a service whose endpoints contain the externally reachable IP address of the corresponding EW gateway.

 In the running example, we represent the EW gateway of cluster-1 on the sender side with the below selector-less service and the corresponding Endpoint object.